Advanced Motor Fuels in China

 China first developed an ethanol fuel industry 15 years ago, when ethanol was employed for the increased utilization of corn in the country.
 In 2004, 11 provinces used ethanol gasoline, making up one-fifth of the country’s total gasoline consumption.

 According to the study of the China Industrial Gases Industry Association, China will usher in the golden age of natural gas vehicle development over the next 10 years.
-According to the national plan, by 2020, China’s natural gas vehicle (LNG and CNG vehicles) output could reach 1.2 million vehicles per year, including buses and trucks at 200,000 (LNG cars accounting for 50%) and passenger cars at 1 million (LNG cars accounting for about 20%).
+According to the national plan, by 2020, China’s natural gas (LNG and CNG) vehicle output could reach 1.2 million vehicles per year, including buses and trucks at 200,000 (LNG cars accounting for 50%) and passenger cars at 1 million (LNG cars accounting for about 20%).
 By 2020, the population of natural gas vehicles will reach 10.5 million, which means the position of natural gas as the number one alternative vehicle fuel will be unshakable.

 Plans call for China to develop a demonstration facility by 2020 that can make 50,000 tons of ethanol a year from cellulose, according to the Cabinet’s National Energy Administration.
 The administration said that would expand to commercial scale by 2025.
 Ethanol gasoline for motor vehicles (E10) will be used in almost 34 provinces of China by 2020.

 Additional Information Sources